Lord-Giganticus/access-key-extractor/README.md

 ## Usage

 - `python extractor.py` (*Note that extractor.py is the only file from releases that must be downloaded. extractor.py checks for the other 3 files and downloads them if they're missing*)
-- If there are rpx/elf files in the script's directory it'll run them though `extractor.js` and outputs results to `log.txt` and `sha1.txt`
+- If there are rpx/elf files in the script's directory it'll run them though `extractor.js` and outputs results to `keys.txt` and `sha1.txt`

 ## Extractor.js Arguments